FOR IMMEDIATE RELEASE ODP

 TO RESPOND TO TERRORIST ACTS

-WASHINGTON, D.C. – The Department of Justice announced today that the State of New York will receive $8,420,000 to enhance its ability to respond to acts of terrorism involving biological or chemical agents or nuclear, radiological, or explosive materials.
+WASHINGTON, D.C. – The Department of Justice announced today that the State of South Carolina will receive $5,028,000 to enhance its ability to respond to acts of terrorism involving biological or chemical agents or nuclear, radiological, or explosive materials.

 The funds, awarded by the Department’s Office of Justice Programs (OJP), will be used to purchase specialized equipment for emergency response agencies, including law enforcement personnel, fire and emergency medical services and hazardous materials response units, who are the first responders to terrorist acts involving weapons of mass destruction (WMD).
 The funds will also be used for WMD training exercises.
-The grant is awarded under the FY 2001 State Domestic Preparedness Equipment Program, administered by OJP’s Office for Domestic Preparedness (ODP).
+The grant is awarded under the FY 2002 State Domestic Preparedness Program, administered by OJP’s Office for Domestic Preparedness

 Using ODP funding, all 50 states, the territories, and the District of Columbia can purchase a wide array of equipment including personal protective equipment; chemical, biological or radiological detection and decontamination equipment; communications equipment; physical security enhancement equipment; WMD technical rescue equipment; general support equipment; and medical supplies and limited types of pharmaceuticals.

-To qualify for funding, states, territories, and the District of Columbia first had to conduct a comprehensive assessment of risk, capabilities and needs related to a potential terrorist attack, and develop a multi-year Statewide Domestic Preparedness Strategy and apply for their FY 2001 domestic preparedness equipment funds.
-States use their statewide strategies to guide their spending of these funds.
+To qualify for the FY 2002 funding, states, territories and the District of Columbia first had to conduct a comprehensive assessment of risk, capabilities and needs related to a potential terrorist attack, develop a multi-year Statewide Domestic Preparedness Strategy and apply for their FY 2001 domestic preparedness equipment funds.
+States use their statewide strategies to guide spending of these funds.

 Media calls should be directed to David Hess in OJP’s Office of Congressional and Public Affairs at 202-307-0703.